iLert/docs/integrations/service-now/README.md

 ---
 description: >-
-  The iLert ServiceNow Integration helps you to easily connect iLert with ServiceNow.
+  The ilert ServiceNow Integration helps you to easily connect ilert with ServiceNow.
 ---